 It is an incredibly creative space with artistic shops and edgy cafes and a contemporary photo gallery.
 Restaurants serve classic dishes and happening breakfast joints.
 Summers are famous for swimming and picnics along the beach.
 There are a number of shops selling luxury designer wears located here.

-If you're looking for a cheap hotel in Stockholm, then book Hobo Hotel.
+If you're looking for a cheap hotel in Stockholm, then book Hotell Gyllene Geten.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
 Also check out our list of the best cheap hotels in Stockholm.

 For a 3-star hotel you have to pay around $130 per night and for a 4-star hotel you would be looking at $185 per night.
 If you're after a luxury 5-star Stockholm hotel then you can expect to pay around $330 per night.